Best Poke in San Diego

 PB Poke House has garnered a reputation for its impeccable service.
 They understand the aloha spirit and embody ohana vibes, greeting guests with big smiles and treating them like family.
 On top of that, they have great poke.

 PB uses local fish and marinates their poke the Hawaiian way.
 You can even buy poke by the pound like one would at a Hawaiian grocery counter.
-Their signature bowls get loaded up with generous portions of protein and pair fantastically with their handcrafted lemonades, which come in a variety of fruity flavors that are sure to delight your taste buds.
+Their daily bowls get loaded up with generous portions of protein and pair fantastically with their handcrafted lemonades, which come in a variety of fruity flavors that are sure to delight your taste buds.

 And saving the best for last—if you’re looking for a dessert fix, PB is also known for its macarons and mini cupcakes.

-• First Place Awarded For: Friendliest Staff – There’s nothing quite like great service paired with a delicious meal.
+- First Place Awarded For: Friendliest Staff – There’s nothing quite like great service paired with a delicious meal.

 What to Order